 Advanced Fuel Testing for Alternative and Emerging Fuel Types

-Biodiesel, hydrotreated vegetable oil (HVO), sustainable aviation fuel (SAF), and hydrogen-blended fuels each present testing challenges that standard petroleum methods weren’t designed to address.
+Biodiesel, hydrotreated vegetable oil (HVO), sustainable aviation fuel (SAF), and hydrogen-blended fuels each present testing challenges that standard petroleum methods were not designed to address.
 The molecular structures are different, the degradation pathways are different, and in some cases the applicable standards are still being written.

 Automating QA/QC: Innovations Reshaping Fuel Testing Workflows